El Molino Viejo: Occupancy by the Kewens

 The property was subsequently sold to Dr. Thomas White for $500.
 In 1858, Dr. White conveyed the "Old Mill Site" to his daughter Fannie Kewen; she and her husband, Col. Edward J. C. Kewen, both lived there for 20 years.
 The Kewens added onto the building, installing French windows, a front portico, and a small plaza.
 Col. Kewen has been described as "old-time Southern gentleman" and "one of the most courteous and politely-polished men California has ever seen."
 There are many accounts of parties hosted by the Kewens at the Old Mill and of their "prodigal hospitality" and "gracious style of living".
 It was said that "the gallant and gay gathered from miles 'round, listened to the twanging of the guitar and the jolly click of the castenets, and through it all danced gay dances on the floors that once had echoed the quiet footfall of the priest."
 In 1879, the Kewens defaulted on a mortgage, and the property was foreclosed on by J. Edward Hollenbeck.
 Hollenbeck sold the property to Edward Leodore Mayberry, Sr. in 1881, who used the structure as housing for his ranch superintendent.

 Occupancy by the Mayberrys

-Edward Leodore Mayberry, Sr. left San Francisco where he was a builder (Grand Hotel, 1870 and Napa State Hospital, 1875) and settled in the Los Angeles area in 1879 where he began acquiring land eventually forming a 360 plus acre ranch in the heart of todays San Marino.
+Edward Leodore Mayberry, Sr. left San Francisco where he was a builder (Grand Hotel, 1870 and Napa State Hospital, 1875) and settled in the Los Angeles area in 1879 where he began acquiring land eventually forming a 360 plus acre ranch in the heart of today's San Marino.
 He added El Molino Viejo to his ranch in 1881.
-By the mid 1890’s Mrs. Mayberry (Emily Jane Gray) used the Old Mill as a retreat and to entertain artists.
-In 1895 she wrote El Molino Viejo, a fictional story of the landowner and Superintendent’s sons finding a map to lost Spanish gold.
-The story was published in Charles Lummis’ magazine, The Land of Sunshine, Volume 3, June to November 1895, pages 59-62.
+By the mid 1890's Mrs. Mayberry (Emily Jane Gray) used the Old Mill as a retreat and to entertain artists.
+In 1895 she wrote El Molino Viejo, a fictional story of the landowner and Superintendent's sons finding a map to lost Spanish gold.
+The story was published in Charles Lummis' magazine, The Land of Sunshine, Volume 3, June to November 1895, pages 59-62.
 The Mayberry Ranch, including El Molino Viejo remained with the family until after the death of Mayberry Sr. in 1902.